Vaalley/Vaalley/README.md

 Software Engineer
 -----------------

-Started coding in ealry 2021 thanks to a friend and been loving it since then, started with small Discord bots, then websites and now I do Web Dev and some C++
+Started coding in early 2020 thanks to a friend and been loving it since then, started with small Discord bots, then websites and now I do Web Dev and some C++

 *   🌍  I'm based in France
 *   ✉️  You can contact me at [valentin.musset.dev@gmail.com](mailto:valentin.musset.dev@gmail.com)